Protean-Labs/subgrounds/README.md

 This project also builds on the excellent work by the good folks over at Plotly.
 Lean more about Dash and Plotly [here](https://plotly.com/).

 # Notes
+## Non-subgraph GraphQL APIs
+Although Subgrounds has been developed with subgraph APIs in mind, most features will also work with any GraphQL API.
+However, Subgrounds has not been tested with non-subgraph GraphQL APIs and some features will definitely break if the non-subgraph APIs do not follow the same conventions as subgraph APIs (e.g.: automatic pagination relies on each entity having a unique `id` field).

 ## GraphQL Aliases
 The use of the alias `xf608864358427cfb` in the query string is to prevent conflict when merging fieldpaths that select the same fields with different arguments.
 For example, in the following code, the `borrows` query field is selected twice with different arguments:
 ```python